seed-run/homepage/_docs/adding-app-members.md

 Here you'll notice the folks that are a part of the app and the ones that have been invited.

+Note that the above setting only applies to personal apps.
+For apps created within an organization you can add your team members at an organizational level.
+You can read more about [adding members to your organization here]({% link _docs/adding-organization-members.md %}).

 ![App Members](/assets/docs/adding-app-members/app-members.png)

 You can add a team member to this project with their email.
 If they don't have a Seed account, they'll need to sign up for one with the email address you are inviting them with.